 The required ceiling height will be a function of the athlete’s height and the maximum height they can jump with the minimum resistance setting.
 Optimally, the athlete should not be able to hit the ceiling with their hands when jumping on the platform WITHOUT resistance bands attached to their waist.
 Since the top of the VertiMax V-Series landing mat rests approximately 5 inches above the ground, if you leap with maximum force (un-resisted) and your hands don’t touch the ceiling you will be okay using VertiMax V-Series in that room.
 Typically, 9 foot ceilings are sufficient for most athletes as long as they ONLY jump on the platform when resistance bands are connected to the waist; which will dramatically reduce the height of their leap.

-Each unit has two wheels built into the edge of the platform, this allows for a single person to lift the unit on it’s side and simply roll it away.
+Each unit has two wheels built into the edge of the platform, this allows for a single person to lift the unit onto the side and simply roll it away.
 The units are designed to completely fit into the back of a standard size SUV with rear seat folded down.

 The Raptor has two 43 foot bands inside the unit, while the Raptor EX has a single 86 foot band inside the unit.
 Since the Dual Raptor has two bands, you can load an athlete at two independent locations on their body or train two athletes simultaneously by attaching one band to each person.
 The Raptor EX band (86 ft.) is twice as long as the Raptor’s bands (43 ft.).
 The increased training range makes the Raptor EX a more efficient choice for athletes such as sprinters, who are often interested in improving top end speed and need to run farther with a load to achieve higher resisted training velocities.
 If you want to load an athlete during open field drills, typically a Raptor EX is a better choice due to the extended loading range it offers.
 However, it is important to note that the Raptor EX having only one band can only train a single athlete at a time vs the Raptor which can provide multi-point loading or the ability to train two athletes at a time.

-Both Raptor and Raptor EX models are lightweight and designed to be portable with multiple attachment options.
+Both Raptor and Raptor EX models are lightweight and mobile - designed to be portable with multiple attachment options.
 You can attach the units to chain link fences, walls, and portable support systems.

 Both the Raptor and Raptor EX models weigh approximately 17 lb.